About Valuation Revision Books

 - any differences in the acreage and value

 The changes were recorded in different colours of ink, one colour for each year, and the alterations are usually dated.
-This can help to establish significant dates in family history, such as dates of death, sale or migration.
+This can help identify significant dates in family history, such as dates of death, sale or migration.

-The PRONI Valuation Revision Books will complement any research undertaken using the Griffith's Valuation database currently available on the Ask About Ireland website.
+The PRONI Valuation Revision Books will complement any research undertaken using the Griffith's Valuation database on the Ask About Ireland website.

 Each volume in a series will generally contain an index.
 The index provides a note of the poor law union, electoral division, and county and a list of the townlands contained within the volume.
 If the townland exists within a town or city, this too will be listed, along with any streets within that urban area.